Creative life activation

 • I live in the Waikato region of Aotearoa-New Zealand.

-• One of my other creative outlets is food.
-For several years I wrote a food blog, the Waikato Foodbasket, celebrating the local food of my region of New Zealand.
+• As well as music, one of my other creative outlets is food.
+My blog, the Waikato Foodbasket, celebrates the local food of my region of New Zealand.

-• I’ve trained as a coach with Julie Parker’s Beautiful You Coaching Academy.
+• I trained as a coach with Julie Parker’s Beautiful You Coaching Academy.
 I chose this training because I resonate with Julie’s values and her view of coaching for empowerment and social change.

 Would you like to stay in touch?

-I love sharing resources, ideas and practices that I’ve found helpful during my own midlife creative activation journey.
+I love sharing resources, ideas and practices that I’ve found helpful.

 If you sign up here, I’ll send you semi-regular emails.
 You can unsubscribe at any time.